S-HarishKumar-36/Amazon-Sales-Performace-Analysis/README.md

 <h2>Acknowledgements</h2>

 <h3>I would like to express my gratitude to:</h3>
-1. Microsoft Power BI for its platform.
+1. Microsoft Power BI for its platform.<br>
-2. Open-source datasets and resources.
+2. Open-source datasets and resources.<br>
-3. Mentors, peers, and the data analytics community.
+3. Mentors, peers, and the data analytics community.<br>